Are you worried about your behaviour?

 - NTV’s Privacy Statement (including confidentiality and consent)

 Brief Intervention Service (BIS)

-Facilitated by Men’s Referral Service counsellors, the Brief Intervention Service (BIS) is a flexible, multi-session service that is designed to intervene at a point in time to address risk as they begin the behaviour change journey by providing counselling support and referral options to assist men to get further support.
+Facilitated by Men’s Referral Service counsellors, the Brief Intervention Service (BIS) is a flexible, multi-session service that is designed to intervene at a point in time to address risk as you begin the behaviour change journey, by providing counselling support and referral options to assist men to get further support.

 - Services are not readily available, and unable to take active referrals due to waitlists.

 - Men who live in remote or regional areas.

 - Men who have barriers to attend group programs.